wavewave/www-blog/old/01-27-hoodle-start.md

 tags: hoodle, development, haskell
 ---

-_The following is my original statement on hoodle development posted on [http://ianwookim.org/hoodle](http://ianwookim.org/hoodle) for some time._

 I was a long-time user of <code>xournal</code> and contributed some code to the <code>xournal</code> project myself.
 The <code>xournal</code> program is excellent and fulfils my need much for jotting notes,  calculating with a pen